KitsuneHorizon/GRUs-Minions-Capstone/README.md

   * **miniProject.py**
     Python script responsible for processing images using OCR, extracting text, and saving the results to an Excel file.

+  * **EasyOCR.py**
+    Script that utilizes the EasyOCR library to perform Optical Character Recognition (OCR) on images.
+It allows for text extraction with minimal setup.

+  * **Pillow_preprocessing.py**
+    This script uses the Pillow library for image preprocessing, such as sharpening and enhancing images before performing OCR.

+  * **PyTesseract OCR for GRU Minions with NumPy (OpenCV).py**
+    Python script combining Tesseract OCR and NumPy/OpenCV for advanced image preprocessing and text extraction.

+ * **PyTesseract OCR for GRU Minions with Scikit-Image Features.py**
+    A script that leverages Tesseract OCR with Scikit-Image features to manipulate images and improve text extraction.

+  * **pyTorch.py**
+    This script demonstrates the use of PyTorch for image manipulation, aiming to sharpen images and enhance the quality of text extraction via OCR.

      _Additional Python scripts will be developed and added as the project progresses._

 ### Dependencies